Bangladesh women's cricket team in South Africa in 2018

-The Bangladesh women's cricket team played South Africa women's cricket team in May 2018.
+The visiting Bangladesh women's cricket team played against the South Africa women's cricket team in May 2018.
 The tour consisted of five Women's One Day Internationals (WODIs) and three Women's Twenty20 Internationals (WT20Is).
 Prior to the tour, the Bangladesh Cricket Board (BCB) named a preliminary squad of thirty players.

 South Africa Women won the WODI series 5–0 and the WT20I series 3–0.